10:00am -12:00pm Sharon Kihara – Long and Strong

 Jillina – Rak and Romance: Learn a delicious routine to the hottest music!
 Flowing between soft lyrics moves to percussive powerful accents.
 Enjoy the richness of the music and how it relates to the expression in the dance.

 Lacey Sanchez – Folkloric Fun with Finger Cymbals: Inspired by Hahbi Ru and Bal Anat. join Lacey for an earthy exploration of combinations and finger cymbal patterns to put a bounce in your step and a smile on your face!

 Karolina Lux – Look Alive!
-Theatrical Expression for Belly Dancers: In vaudeville and burlesque dance theater, everything is larger than life!
+Theatrical Expression for Belly Dancers: In vaudeville dance theater, everything is larger than life!
 You can get silly and push your expressions to new extremes!
 This workshop will focus on addressing your face as a whole aspect of your dance that is sometimes neglected.
 It will use a series of facial warm-ups, drills to relax your whole body, and leave you connecting to a natural, more dynamic presence on stage.
 This workshop is structured as a clinic, using the “4 C’s of Noting You’re Emoting” to target common trouble spots.